anupam-halder-india/optimizer/README.md

 ## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the Optimizer project, please follow these steps:
+We welcome contributions from the community🫂!
+If you'd like to contribute 📃 to the Optimizer project 📽, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`